 With a monthly mobile phone plan, it’s easy to take WiFi for granted.
 But when you travel, things get tricky.
 Either your high roaming charges break a small part of your soul (alongside the realisation that you are addicted to the internet) or WiFi is hard to come by when you need it most – like when you are lost trying to find your guesthouse after your bus drops you off in the arse end of nowhere.

-So when wifi providers, TEP wireless approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
+So when wifi providers, TravelWifi (formally known as TEP wireless) approached me about trying their portable WiFi for travel device, I wasn’t going to turn it down.
 Not only am I an internet browsing addict (reading news, looking at pictures of cats and Facebook stalking), but also I need reliable, consistent WiFi for work.
 ALWAYS.
 My sourcing of the internet comes from a steady flow of switching sim cards and saying “Do you have WiFi?” almost daily.

 Why Portable WiFi Rocks